reef-technologies/handbook/README.md

 - When a meeting starts, decide where to bill it.
 - If you are a junior and you get stuck - ask for help.
 Really, really, really do.
 Do not spend 2 days trying to solve something a senior peer could help you go through in 10 minutes.
 Ask on the project slack and if that's not possible, use our `#default`.
-- If you are a developer, always perform basic functional testing of your code and self-review your PR before you give it to a peer for review.
+- If you are a developer, always perform basic functional testing (manually!) of your code and self-review your PR before you give it to a peer for review.
 - If there is time where you are working but you are not able to bill it, escalate it immediately.
 We are trying to avoid it.
 - It is forbidden to transfer any customer data through a non-encrypted channel.
 Use https and ssh tunnels when necessary.
 - It is forbidden to store customer data on a non-encrypted device.
 Use fully encrypted systems (or virtual machines with images stored on encrypted partitions, where the host machine has a disabled swap file, or where swap is encrypted).